 Meet Femme Frontera.
-We create, educate, mentor, and provide a platform with which other women, gender-identifying women, and Latinx people living on the U.S.-Mexico border can share their stories.
+We create, educate, mentor, and provide a platform with which women and Latinx people living on the U.S.-Mexico border can share their stories.

 Angie reza tures